Table of Contents

 Compare a weak objective with a strong professional summary.

-Objective: I am a hard-working individual looking for an Entry Level Outside Sales position where I can learn new things and advance my career.
+Objective: I am a hard-working person looking for an entry-level outside sales job where I can learn and grow.

 Quick Tips